Paragard Copper IUD: All You Need to Know about It

 On the other end of the spectrum, the Paragard is an extremely effective emergency contraceptive.
 In fact, this IUD is one of the most effective forms of emergency contraceptive methods out there.
 If the IUD is inserted within five days of having unprotected sex, it is 99% effective.

-What are the Disadvantages / Side-Effects of Copper IUD?
+What are the Disadvantages of Paragard?

 While IUDs are effective in preventing pregnancy, they do not prevent sexually transmitted diseases (STDs).
 Those who are not in a monogamous relationship should use other methods of protection in addition to the IUD.